tensorflow/docs/site/en/install/source.md

 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 </pre>

-Although it is possible to build both CUDA and non-CUDA configs under the same source tree, we recommend running `bazel clean` when switching between these two configurations in the same source tree.
+Although it is possible to build both CUDA and non-CUDA configurations under the same source tree, it's recommended to run `bazel clean` when switching between these two configurations in the same source tree.

 ### Install the package